-Mark F. Sundback is a Partner in the Real Estate, Land Use and Environmental Practice Group in the firm's Washington, D.C. office.
+Mark Sundback is a partner in the Real Estate, Energy, Land Use & Environmental Practice Group in the firm's Washington, D.C. office.

 Areas of Practice

 Since 1981, Mark has been engaged in the representation of energy industry participants before federal and state agencies charged with jurisdiction over energy markets and their participants.
 His representations have focused on the rates, terms and conditions associated with gaining access to regulated energy transmission systems, transactions involving changes in ownership of jurisdictional assets and unbundling matters.